 Does the absence of particular consonants novel phonemes (/p/, /v/, /g/) influence the learners' spelling performance?

-Does the phonological environment (initial-final positioning) of a novel sound affect spelling?
+Does the phonological environment (initial/final positioning) of a novel sound affect spelling?

 L1: refers to Arabic language as a mother tongue language.

 L2: refers to English as a second or foreign language.